jakirkham/mouse_record/README.md

 ##Picture Usage

-Execution of the program consists of the program name and a single argument, the directory in which a picture is to be saved into.
+Execution of the program consists of the program name and a single argument, the directory in which the picture is to be saved into.

     mouse-picture ~/Destkop